imse440/imse440.github.io/syllabus/syllabus.md

 ## When are <font color="red">office hours</font>?

+All office hours are held on Zoom at <https://umich.zoom.us/my/fredfeng>

-- Wednesdays 10:00 AM - 10:30 AM and 3:00 PM - 3:30 PM, in-person at my office (2320 HPEC)
+- Wednesdays 3:30 PM - 4:00 PM
-- Thursdays 3:00 PM - 4:00 PM, on Zoom at <https://umich.zoom.us/my/fredfeng>
+- Thursdays 3:00 PM - 4:30 PM
+- If you can't meet during the above office hours, you can email me with a request for a meeting at another time.

+In the Zoom meeting

-    - Students will be admitted to the meeting room *one at a time*, so that they can talk to the instructor individually.
+- Students will be admitted to the meeting room one at a time, so that you can talk to me individually.
-    - Please wait in the Zoom waiting room for your turn if there are multiple students present.
+- Please wait in the waiting room for your turn if I'm not immediately available.
-- If you can't meet during the office hours, you can email me with a request for a meeting at another time.

 ## How can I contact you?

 <fredfeng@umich.edu>

 **Email** is the preferred way to contact me (rather than Canvas message).
+- Use your University email
-Use subject line: **IMSE 440 - My Topic**
+- Use subject line: **IMSE 440 - My Topic**

-I do *not* monitor the Canvas assignment comment sections.

 <!-- ## GSI